Young Turk Revolution: New elites

 Enver Bey and Niyazi Bey from a postcard in 1908.

 These developments caused the gradual creation of a new governing elite.
 No longer was power exercised by a small governing elite surrounding the Sultan, the Sublime Porte's independence was restored and a new young clique of bureaucrats and officers gradually took control of politics for the CUP.
 The parliament confirmed through popular sovereignty both old elites as well as new ones.
 In 1909 a purge in the army demoted many "Old Turks" while elevating "Young Turk" officers.

 The post-revolution CUP undertook a consolidation of itself in order to define its ideology.
 Those intellectual Unionists that spent years in exile, such as Ahmed Rıza, would be sidelined in favor of the new professional organizers, Mehmed Talât, Doctor Nazım, and Bahaeddin Şakir.
 The organization's home being Rumeli, delegations were sent to local chapters in Asia and Tripolitania to more firmly attach them to the organizations new headquarters in Salonica.
 The CUP would dominate Ottoman politics for the next ten years, save for brief interruption from 1912 to 1913.
 5 of these years would be a dictatorship established in the aftermath of the 1913 coup and Mahmud Shevket Pasha's assassination, during which they drove the empire to fight alongside Germany during World War I and commit genocide against Ottoman Christians.

 The revolution also served as a downfall for the non-Muslim elites which benefited from the Hamidian system.
-The Dashnaks, previously leading a guerilla resistance in the Eastern Anatolian countryside, became the main representatives of the Armenian community in the Ottoman Empire, replacing the urban centered pre-1908 Armenian amira class, which had been composed of merchants, artisans, and clerics.
+The Dashnaks, previously leading a guerilla resistance in the Eastern Anatolian countryside, became the main representatives of Armenians in the Ottoman Empire, replacing the urban centered pre-1908 Armenian amira class, which had been composed of merchants, artisans, and clerics.
 The Armenian National Assembly used the moment to oust Patriarch Malachia Ormanian for Matthew II Izmirlian.
-This served to elevate younger Armenian nationalists, overthrowing the previous communal domination by pro-imperialist Armenians.

 The elite Bulgarian community of Istanbul were similarly displaced by a youthful nationalist-intellectual class involved with IMRO, as was the Albanian Hamidian elite.
 Arab and Albanian elites, which were favored under the Hamidian regime, found many privileges lost under the CUP.
 The revolution continued to destabilize the subservient Sharifate of Mecca as several claimed the title until November 1908, when the CUP recognized Hussein bin Ali Pasha as Emir.
 In some communities, such as the Jews (cf. Jews in Islamic Europe and North Africa and Jews in Turkey), reformist groups emulating the Young Turks ousted the conservative ruling elite and replaced them with a new reformist one.
 Social institutions like notable families and houses of worship lost influence to the burgeoning world of party politics.
 Political clubs, committees, and parties were now the main actors in politics.
 Though these non-Turkish nationalists cooperated with the Young Turks against the sultan, they would turn on each other during the Second Constitutional Era over the question of Ottomanism, and ultimately autonomy and separatism.